Azure/Medical-Claims-Processing-Hackathon/01-challenge01.md

 Your team must:

 1. Deploy the Azure services needed to support the claims management interface
+2. Clone the repo with the starter artifacts
-2. Set up your development environment
+3. Set up your development environment

 ### Hints

+- Contoso Insurance has provided you a script to deploy the foundation of your Azure environment.
+See the instructions in the README.md of the repo.
-- You will need to deploy the following Azure services:
+- You will need to deploy the following Azure services within a new Resource Group:
-  - Resource Group
   - Azure Blob Storage (ADLS Gen2)
   - Azure Blob Storage account for hosting a static web app
   - Azure Cosmos DB NoSQL API